Dzsek/vs-code-dsc-injector/README.md

 (search for `@command:dcs-lua-injector.runSelection`, or `Run selected lua code in DCS`)

-### DCS extension menu
+### DCS Snippets view

-This can be found on the activities bar on the left.
+This can be found under the Explorer section of VS Code.

 It shows you a collection of lua snippets found in the current workspace, and lets you run them with a single click.